-The Adapted Vehicles segment converts and adapts minivans through the Van-Action and Freedom Motors subsidiaries located in Montreal (Quebec) and Brampton (Ontario).
+The Adapted Vehicles segment converts and adapts minivans through two subsidiaries, Van-Action, (Laval, Quebec) and Freedom Motors (Brampton, Ontario).
 They offer models with rear entry, side entry or dual entry for people with mobility challenges.
-Via a ramp and a lowered floor, they make vans accessible in wheelchairs, for personal use or commercial use (taxis).
+Via a ramp and a lowered floor, they make vans accessible in wheelchairs, for personal use or commercial use.
 Van-Action also adapts vehicles by installing lifting platforms, motorized winches, various manual controls and other accessories that aid people with reduced mobility in their driving.

-This segment generated revenues of some \$13 million in 2014, representing 16% of the total revenues of the Corporation.
+This segment generated revenues of some \$13 million in 2015, representing 13% of the total revenues of the Corporation.